isc-projects/bind9/bin/check/named-checkzone.rst

 .. option:: -v

-   This option prints the version of the ``named-checkzone`` program and exits.
+   This option prints the version of the :program:`named-checkzone` program and exits.

 .. option:: -j